aethonholdings/aethon-nestjs-boilerplate/README.md

 ```

 ### PersistenceService and Caching
 Interactions with both the database and cache are abstracted out of the services into the `PersistenceService`.
 The service then utilises the `DatabaseService` and `CachingService` to interact with these two components.

+In this schema, controller-related services thus are focused on implementing business logic and flow, while the `PersistenceService` offers a single entry point to persistence functionality.

 In this repo, `PersistenceService` exposes basic CRUD database methods such as `findOne()`, and similar cache interaction methods such as `findOneInCache()`.
-These additional logical layers are there in order to enable smoother decoupling of the caching or DB components used, giving services a single "point of contact" with the back end.
+These additional logical layers are there in order to enable smoother decoupling of the caching or DB solutions while giving services a single "point of contact" with the back end.
 The `PersistenceService` can also be utilised to enforce consistent global query caching strategies, if needed, coupling database and cache operations with specific strategies as needed.

 To enforce consistent key usage across all modules, the function `utils.getKey(keyBuilder: KeyBuilder): string` in `\src\common\utils\utils.ts` returns concatenated cache key strings.